 Stargirl of the Edge is a novel and feature film concept I worked on from 2010-2015.
 The story outline first came to me as an idea for a feature film.
 After attempting the first draft of a film script, I decided to continue developing the story as a novel, and I completed it in 2015.
 I produced this trailer with a very talented local actress in the lead role.

-It was an amazing experience to create this piece of writing and I’m very grateful for the generous help and feedback I got.
+It was an amazing experience to create this piece of writing and to make the short trailer and I’m very grateful for the generous help and feedback I got.
 Stargirl of the Edge is part of my multi-genre portfolio.
 As a creative person I enjoy using different channels and genres.
 Everyone has a novel in them, this is mine.
 I am not a career novelist, and this is my only novel.
 I believe it has merit and I offer it to anyone who would like to read it.
-You can buy it on Amazon Kindle for $4.99.
-If you can read it and review it, then you can have a free copy.
-I will send you a PDF copy.
-Alternatively I can provide a chapter by chapter synopsis.

 Hypercreative 17 year old Anglo-Chinese high school student Olivia Yang is talented at Art but has problems with her Science A levels and suffers from dyslexia.
 After a stressful day at school she goes for a walk in the woods on Alderley Edge, the mystical hill to the south of Manchester.
 There she has a dreamlike encounter with princess from an Ancient Chinese dynasty who offers to teach her the Secrets of Science.
 She improves but there are many obstacles along the way.
 She returns secretly to the Edge for more encounters and there is slow improvement.
 During each visit the princess imparts ancient Chinese wisdom and Olivia gradually becomes empowered.
 But as she is about to take her exams, her father is kidnapped abroad, placing her under further stress.
 By going through trauma she develops inner strength and self-knowledge.
 Finally the issues and themes are resolved.